 In this other group were all kind of things that connect you to the normal (prior SHTF) life.
 It was not only cool and nice to have those presents, but also it was important psychologically to taste something that actually makes you feel normal again.

-For example after living for months through collapse, one simple bottle of beer could make you feel human again, and it would somehow gave you strength.
+For example, after living for months through collapse, one simple bottle of beer could make you feel human again, and it would somehow give you strength.

-Sweets (Candy), beer, spice, or even few songs that someone play on guitar for you were precious.
+Sweets (candy), beer, spices, or even a few songs that someone play on guitar for you were precious.

 What did you do for the children at Christmas to make it special?

 Kids were somewhat “forgotten“ in the SHTF times.
-Quite simply not many people paid attention to them other then keeping them safe from dangers.
+Quite simply not many people paid attention to them other than keeping them safe from dangers.

-People did not have enough time to take care about their needs.
+People did not have enough time to take care of their needs.

-During the holidays people usually wanted to give some kind of joy for them, or to “keep the spirit“ of holiday alive for them.
+During the holidays, people usually wanted to give some kind of joy to them or to “keep the spirit“ of the holiday alive for them.

-In majority of cases it was very poor imitation of holidays in normal times, for example I remember that making pancakes (jam was made out of tomato juice and very expensive sugar) was considered alone like a holiday.
-Special food, or attempts to make some special food, for kids, were usual holiday presents for kids in that time.
+In the majority of cases, it was a very poor imitation of holidays in normal times.
+For example, I remember that making pancakes (jam was made out of tomato juice and very expensive sugar) was considered alone like a holiday.
+Special food, or attempts to make some special food, for kids, were usual holiday presents for kids during that time.
 Today that kind of food would look ridiculous and not even edible probably, but in that time it was precious.

 What did families serve for Christmas dinner in Bosnia during this time?

-Traditionally for Christmas and New Year holidays in this region here, we ate huge amounts of meat, and drink wine, so people during the collapse tried to keep that tradition.
+Traditionally for Christmas and New Year holidays in this region here, we eat huge amounts of meat, and drink wine, so people during the collapse tried to keep that tradition.

-Wine was out of the option most of the time but hard alcohol was there.
+Wine was not an option most of the time but hard alcohol was there.

 In general, were people happy and joyous to find a chance to celebrate, or was it grim and depressing because it was so different?

-General picture looked like this: we were cold, more or less hungry, dirty, tired and unsure in future, but yes we appreciate feeling of getting together for holiday and we were trying to keep “spirit alive“.
+The general picture looked like this: we were cold, more or less hungry, dirty, tired and unsure in future, but yes we appreciate feeling of getting together for holiday and we were trying to keep the “spirit alive“.

 Truth is that sometimes it worked, sometimes not.

-But generally yes, psychologically it was important, it had its place, it had a sense to get together, take some time to try to feel normal again, to remember that we are still humans.
+But generally yes, psychologically it was important, it had its place, the get-together, take some time to try to feel normal again, to remember that we are still humans.

-It is custom here to buy big bags (kids motifs of cartoons, fairy tales and similar) and fill it with favourite snacks, sweets and toys of each kid and leave that bags under the tree (we did not had custom of socks and similar, we had those bags, to literally translate the name would be “kid package“).
+It is custom here to buy big bags (kids motifs of cartoons, fairy tales and similar) and fill it with favorite snacks, sweets, and toys of each kid and leave that bags under the tree (we did not have custom of socks or similar, we had those bags, to literally translate the name would be “kid package“).